Xismy/kotsk/README.md

 # The solution

-Int the */src/main/java/tws/keeper/solution* folder there is a *KeeperAI.java* class that implements the *Keeper* interface.
+In the */src/main/java/tws/keeper/solution* folder there is a *KeeperAI.java* class that implements the *Keeper* interface.
 This Artificial Intelligence is not so intelligent - it only takes random actions!
 Please rewrite this class so the Keeper is smart enough to find the seven keys and then go for the door, optimizing the route as much as possible.

 ![Solution](https://i.imgur.com/yu6u34a.png)